It’s not actually possible to write a user-defined numeric type in Java due to absence of

 The one-argument version just calls the two-argument version passing MathContext.UNLIMITED for the second argument so that no rounding occurs; and thus it constructs a Rational that’s exactly equal to its argument (but note that the argument might well be inexact to begin with if it was constructed from some binary floating point value).

-- it sets the numerator to the copy’s unscaled value,
+- it sets the numerator to the copy’s unscaled value (just the represented digits as an integer),

 - sets the denominator to 10scale ,